Apple Watch SE

 Apple Watch SE for children and older people

 When Apple announced the Apple Watch SE, one of its focuses was on children and older people.
-With watchOS 7, users can finally set multiple Watches on their iPhone but let other people use with the Family Share feature.
+With watchOS 7, users can finally set multiple Watches on their iPhone but let other people use them with the Family Share feature.

 With Family Setup, you can use your iPhone to pair watches for your children or older adults who don’t have their own iPhone.
 So everyone can stay in touch by phone, text message, or Walkie-Talkie.
 They also can do things like play music, find apps, and close their Activity rings.
 It’s more independence for your kids and parents, and you have the comfort of knowing they’re just a call away.

-The company says that, for older people, the Fall Detection feature is a must, while giving children a redesigned activity rings, focusing on movement rather than calories burned.
+The company says that, for older people, the Fall Detection feature is a must, while giving children redesigned activity rings, focusing on movement rather than calories burned.

 With its $279 price tag, Apple says it’s best to use an Apple Watch to track and find family members rather than using the AirTag to find people, which the company strongly discourages.